BonnyAD9/clipr/README.md

 Usage:
   clipr
     If stdin is terminal, paste.
-Otherwise copy.
+Otherwise pass.

   clipr <flag>
     Do what the flag says.